Harshvardhan Rane: Early life

-Harshvardhan Rane was born on 16 December 1983 in Rajahmundry, Andhra Pradesh, India to a Telugu mother and a Maharashtrian father.
-He was brought up in Gwalior, Madhya Pradesh.
+Rane was born on 16 December 1983 in Rajamahendravaram, Andhra State, India to a Telugu mother and a Marathi father.
+His father Vivek Rane was a doctor in his hometown Gwalior, Madhya Pradesh.
+He was brought up in Gwalior and moved to Delhi when he was 16 years old before settling down in Mumbai, Maharashtra.

-He worked as a freelancer in a film-branding enterprise.
-He wanted to be in the movies.

 Career

-Debut and early work (2008-2015)
+Debut and early work (2007-2015)

-Rane made his acting debut with the Hindi television series, Left Right Left in 2008.
-He portrayed Cadet Rummy Gaur in the second season.
+Rane made his acting debut with the Hindi television series, Left Right Left in 2007.
+He portrayed Cadet Rummy Gaur in the second season of the show.
 Rane made his film debut with the Telugu film Thakita Thakita in 2010.
 He portrayed a college student opposite Haripriya.
 Rediff.com mentioned, "Harsh is apt for his role; He displays the earnestness and sincerity needed for the role."

 He had two films in 2012.
 He first appeared in Naa Ishtam opposite Genelia D'Souza.
 He then portrayed the lead opposite Poorna in Avunu.
-Rediff.com noted, "Avunu works because of the acting of Poorna and Harsha.
+Radhika Rajamani noted, "Avunu works because of the acting of Poorna and Harsha.
 Harsha shows his brilliance towards the end."
 He portrayed a musician opposite Vithika Sheru in Prema Ishq Kaadhal in 2013.
-Times of India wrote, "Harshvardhan Rane looks every bit the brooding rock."
+Karthik Pasupulate of Times of India wrote, "Harshvardhan Rane looks every bit the brooding rock star."

 Rane had four releases in 2014.
 He first portrayed a software engineer in Anaamika opposite Nayanthara.
 He then portrayed a fashion designer in Maaya opposite Avantika Mishra.
-123telugu stated, "Harshavardhan Rane who usually does different kind of roles, has given a matured performance in this film."
+A critic of 123telugu stated, "Harshavardhan Rane who usually does different kind of roles, has given a matured performance in this film."
 Next he portrayed a software engineer opposite Anjali in Geethanjali.
 Rane then had a cameo role in Brother of Bommali.

-In 2015, Rane reprised his role of Harsha in the sequel of Avunu titled, Avunu 2.
-Next, he did a cameo in Bengal Tiger, the same year.
+In 2015, Rane first reprised his role of Harsha in the sequel of Avunu titled, Avunu 2, and then played a cameo in Bengal Tiger.